 - (Stand-alone) Job Aids

-For definitions of these six strategies go to FKA’s online glossary
+For definitions of these six instructional strategies go to FKA’s online glossary

 In the previous post I focused on the project planning steps with the goal of developing a budget and workplan for a learning program.
 In this post I want to explore five factors that influence the instructional strategy decision: (1) the learning environment, (2) the preferred instructional methods, (3) the content to be learned, (4) how the learning needs to be packaged, and (5) the desired level of access for the learners.